 - This position is expected to utilize complex interpersonal and communication skills on a frequent basis.
 This includes group services and formal presentations.

-- Services provided will occur in the office or community setting, including the home environment.
+- Provide services in the office or community setting, including the home environment.

 QUALIFICATIONS & COMPETENCIES: